aces/Loris-MRI/docs/scripts_md/updateMRI_Upload.md

 This script first starts by reading the `prod` file (argument passed to the `-profile` switch) to fetch the `@db` variable, a Perl array containing four elements: the database name, the databse user name used to connect to the database, the password and the database hostname.
-It then checks for an entry in table `tarchive` with the same `ArchiveLocation` as the tarchive file passed on the command line.
+It then checks for an entry in the `tarchive` table with the same `ArchiveLocation` as the tarchive file passed on the command line.
 Let `T` be the tarchive record found.
 The script will then proceed to scan table `mri_upload` for a record with the same `tarchiveID` as `T`'s.
 If there is none (which is the expected